 Daphne Moehring is a dedicated and experienced advocate for our schools.
-Daphne, currently in her 4th year on the Gahanna Jefferson School Board, serves as Vice President.
-In addition, she chairs the Finance Committee for the district which provides robust financial oversight and allows for public interaction during its meetings.
-Daphne approaches her school board position with the same passion she does her professional and volunteer work: with commitment to preparation, reading continuing education on topics critical for the district, and attending every meeting.
+Daphne is currently serving as Vice President of the Gahanna-Jefferson School Board in her 8th year on the BOE.
+She chairs the Finance Committee for the district, which has provided more robust financial oversight and allows for public participation during its meetings.
+Daphne has been the board representative on the Master Facilities Committee since 2019 and is excited for the Phase II projects that will prepare our district for the next 50 years.
+Daphne approaches her school board work as she did her professional work – with commitment to preparation, continuing education on topics critical for the district, and attendance at every meeting.

-Outside of the education world, Daphne is involved with Daughters of the American Revolution (DAR) and the Gahanna Kiwanis.
-She is currently the Secretary of the Whetstone Chapter of DAR.
-Gahanna Kiwanis is an organization that she is excited to be affiliated with as the mission of Kiwanis, an international organization, is to improve the world by making lasting differences in the lives of children.
-Daphne has a strong sense of family history and is the historian/genealogist for her mother’s maternal family.
-She has published the family history of both sides of her mother’s lineage.
+Outside of education, Daphne is involved with DAR (Daughters of the American Revolution) and the Gahanna Kiwanis, an international organization dedicated to improving the world by making lasting differences in the lives of children.
+She is currently serving as Treasurer of the Whetstone Chapter of DAR, and previously served as president of the Gahanna Kiwanis.
+She has a strong love of family history and serves as the historian/genealogist for her mother’s maternal family and has published the family history of both sides of her mother’s heritage.